| Home | E-Submission | Sitemap | Editorial Office |

 crossref pmid

-13. Louis D, Scheithauer B, Budka H, Von Deimling A, Kepes J, Kleihues P, et al : Pathology and genetics of tumors of the nervous system : Edited by Kleihues P, Cavenee WK : In: World Health Organization Classification of Tumours: Pathology and Genetics: Tumors of the Nervous System. ed 2.
+13. Louis D, Scheithauer B, Budka H, Von Deimling A, Kepes J, Kleihues P, et al : Pathology and genetics of tumors of the nervous system : in Kleihues P, Cavenee WK (eds) : World Health Organization Classification of Tumours: Pathology and Genetics: Tumors of the Nervous System, ed 2.
 Lyon : IARC Press, 2000, 1 : pp176-184

 14. Mahmood A, Caccamo DV, Tomecek FJ, Malik GM : Atypical and malignant meningiomas: a clinicopathological review.
 Neurosurgery 33 : 955-963, 1993